eugeneromero/damn.engineer/README.md

 $ bundle exec jekyll server -lo --draft
 ```

+NOTE: If `bundle` is not working (perhaps complaining about a missing old version of `bundler`), removing the Gemfile.lock file might help.

 To publish the post, move it to the `_posts/` folder, and add the publish date to the title, like so: `YYYY-MM-DD-title.md`.
 When the repository is pushed to GitHub, the post will be published if the pipeline passes succesfully.

 ## Tags